tmullaney/tmullaney.github.io/_posts/2017-01-30-artificial-intelligence.markdown

 date:   2017-02-01
 category: research
 detail: true
-excerpt: <p>In this essay, I advance three claims&#58; <ol><li>It is theoretically possible for us to engineer an AGI and superintelligence.</li><li>However, it is extremely unlikely that we will create an AGI in the foreseeable future.</li><li>The proliferation of narrow AI applications will cause significant structural changes to the global economy long before AGI is feasible.
-While it’s difficult to predict whether narrow AI’s impact will be net positive or net negative for society, there is cause for optimism.</ol></p>
+excerpt: In this essay, I advance three claims&#58; <ol><li>It is theoretically possible for us to engineer an AGI and superintelligence.</li><li>However, it is extremely unlikely that we will create an AGI in the foreseeable future.</li><li>The proliferation of narrow AI applications will cause significant structural changes to the global economy long before AGI is feasible.
+While it’s difficult to predict whether narrow AI’s impact will be net positive or net negative for society, there is cause for optimism.</ol>

 ---